TV Roskosmos: Awards

-For the documentary Hydrocosmos: Dive to Take Off, the film crew of Roscosmos TV-Studio was awarded with the prize Minor Gold Dolphin on the VI International Festival of Underwater Shooting Gold Dolphin 2007.
+For the documentary Hydrocosmos: Dive to Take Off, the film crew of Roscosmos TV-Studio was awarded the Minor Gold Dolphin prize at the VI International Festival of Underwater Shooting Gold Dolphin 2007.

-In December 2007 the documentary film He Could Have Been the First: The Drama of Cosmonaut Nelyubov won in the international contest and obtained a national award "Lavr" ("Laurel") in the field of documentary cinematograph and television in the nomination for the "best popular-science film".
+In December 2007, the documentary film He Could Have Been the First: The Drama of Cosmonaut Nelyubov won an international competition and received the national award Lavr (Laurel) for documentary cinematography in the category of "Best Popular Science Film".

-In May 2008 Roscosmos TV-Studio's film The White Sun of Baikonur stood third in the nomination For Faith and Fidelity on the III International Television Festival Won Together which took place on 7–12 May 2008 in Sevastopol.
+In May 2008, Roscosmos TV-Studio's film The White Sun of Baikonur placed third in the "For Faith and Fidelity" category at the 3rd International Television Festival Won Together, which was held from 7 to 12 May 2008 in Sevastopol.

-In April 2009 the Roscosmos TV-Studio's website won a prize of the contest Stars of AstroRunet-2008.
-It stood third both in the nominations Breakthrough of the Year (the best novice website) and Best Official Cosmonautics Related Website, along with the site of the Russian Mission Control Centre (TsUP-M).
+In April 2009, the Roscosmos TV-Studio's website won a prize in the Stars of AstroRunet-2008 contest.
+It placed third in two categories: Breakthrough of the Year, awarded to the best new website, and Best Official Cosmonautics Related Website, alongside the website of the Russian Mission Control Centre (TsUP-M).

-The Roscosmos TV-Studio's documentary Start No. 100: The Union of Titans (directed by Alexey Kitaytsev) obtained the diploma and the special prize Fruit of Cognition on the IV International Festival of Popular-Science Films World of Knowledge which was held on 19–23 October 2009 in Saint-Petersburg.
+The Roscosmos TV-Studio's documentary Launch No. 100: Union of Titans, directed by Alexey Kitaytsev, received a diploma and the special prize "Fruit of Cognition" at the 4th International Festival of Popular Science Films World of Knowledge, which was held from 19 to 23 October 2009 in Saint-Petersburg.

-In April 2010 the Roscosmos TV-Studio's website stood third in the contest Stars of AstroRunet-2009 (nominee for the Best Official Cosmonautics Related Website).
+In April 2010, the Roscosmos TV-Studio's website once again placed third in the Stars of AstroRunet-2009 contest in the category of Best Official Cosmonautics Related Website.